eliasjay/image-services/README.md

-# EXIF Cloud Service
+# Image Service

-A simple exif service for Cloud Architecture Classes
+A simple colection of image services for Cloud Architecture and API Architecture Classes

 ## :rocket: Technologies